 Two-thirds of respondents (66.1%; n=357) reported that CMC receive healthcare services at school.
 Very few respondents reported that services transferred from school to home and or community during periods of virtual learning (Table 3).

 Respondents described the loss of access to therapy and equipment that typically remains in school as having a deleterious impact on CMC.
 Respondents also highlighted that many families opted not to send CMC to school during the past year.
-Others highlighted that learning was impacted by the absence of and challenge of delivering an individualized education plan (IEP) during virtual school.
+Others highlighted that learning was impacted by the absence of and challenge of delivering an individualised education plan (IEP) during virtual school.

 Regional differences in the indirect impacts of the COVID-19 pandemic